-In January 2010, we issued to Hansen Medical, Inc. ("Hansen") a note (the "Hansen Note") in the original principal amount of \$5.0 million.
-Hansen agreed to subordinate its right to payment under the Hansen Note in favor of SVB's right to payment under the Credit Facility, subject to certain terms and conditions.
-The Hansen Note is payable in quarterly installments over four years and accrues interest at 8.5% per annum.
-As of March 31, 2011, the principal balance of the Hansen Note was approximately \$3.5 million.
+In January 2010, we issued a promissory note (the "Hansen Note") to Hansen Medical, Inc. ("Hansen") in the original principal amount of \$5.0 million.
+The Hansen Note was payable in quarterly installments over four years and accrued interest at 8.5% per annum.